 Progressively Prettier: In a roundabout way.
 In the Phalanx Covenant X-Over that leads to the creation of Generation X, her colors were a bit dingier and her haircut... interesting.
 Then we meet the cute AOA Blink.
 When that version moves to Exiles, she basically becomes a pink supermodel with only the facial markings to remind you of Gen-X Blink.
 When Gen-X Blink returns in Regenesis, she is Exiles Blink with short hair in terms of both design and powers.

-Teleporters and Transporters: It turns out this is her true power; in its unrefined state, it's bad news - imagine if, from your waist and above, every molecule in your body was transported a fraction of a centimeter to the left.
+Thinking Up Portals: It was really hard to tell at first what she was doing that made a "bliiiink!" sound effect and resulted in shredded enemies (or non-enemies when it first activated, hence her reluctance to use it.)
+However, it turns out that this is her true power.
+In its unrefined state, it's bad news - imagine if, from your waist and above, every molecule in your body was transported a fraction of a centimeter to the left.
+Now imagine a dozen cuts like that through your body everywhere.Ouch.
 But Exiles Blink can create portals to any place she can think of, and with external help, even cross dimensions.
+She can also fling energy bolts that teleport the target where she wishes.
 Gen-X Blink can now use her powers in this way since her return.

 Japheth / MaggottA south African teenager from a poor family.
 As a child, his family thought he was dying from stomach cancer because his abdomen constantly bulged and he was constantly hungry.
 Actually, he was going through a mutation in which his stomach turned into a pair of semi-autonomous slugs.
 To feed, Japheth had to have the slugs burst out of his stomach, feed on any substance, then return, giving him a burst of superstrength.
 Japheth joined the X-Men for only a short time before vanishing and reappearing years later to be killed in a Canadian concentration camp for mutants.